29th International Input-Output Association Conference

 Introduction to the Plenary Sessions

-For the 2019 IIOA Conference, we will have four Keynote Speakers across the three Plenary Sessions.
+For the 2023 IIOA Conference, we will have five Keynote Speakers across three Plenary Sessions and a Plenary Panel Session on the compilation of Global Inter-country Input-Output tables by international organisations.

-One innovation at the 2019 IIOA Conference will be the introduction of a new format applied to one of the Plenary Sessions.
-The first Plenary Session on Tuesday will cover two keynote addresses called InspIO Talks with no more than 15 minutes each, high-level, note-free and slide-thin presentations.
+Based on the innovation at the 2019 IIOA Conference, where a new format was introduced to one of the Plenary Sessions, the second and third Plenary Sessions on Wednesday and Thursday will cover two keynote addresses called InspIO Talks with no more than 15 minutes each, high-level, note-free and slide-thin presentations.
 The Speakers will be required to focus more on key messages and are encouraged to use memorable visual aids.
 The InspIO Talks are attempting to engage and excite the audience in a similar way to the well-known TED talks.
 Each talk will be followed by 15 minutes of questions and discussion.

-The 2019 IIOA Conference InspIO Talk speakers will be:
+The 2023 IIOA Conference InspIO Talk speakers will be two former presidents of the IIOA:

-The following two Plenary Sessions on Wednesday and Thursday will be of the conventional type.
+The Plenary Sessions on Tuesday, Wednesday and Thursday will be of the conventional type.
 Each session will have 25-30 minutes presentation followed by 25-30 minutes questions and answers.
-The two highly reputable guests will be:
+The three highly reputable guests will be:

 Background to the speakers